mideind/BinPackage/README.md

 ```

 Lookups that are resolved via the compounding algorithm have a `bin_id` of zero.
+Note that the compounding algorithm will occasionally recognize nonexistent
+words, for instance spelling errors, as compounds.

 If desired, the compounding algorithm can be disabled
 via an optional flag; see the documentation below.